Ulatec/Quant_Fork_304/README.md

 # 📊 Quant_Fork

 **Quant_Fork** is a Java-based quantitative trading backtesting engine.
 It simulates trading strategies using historical stock and options data to evaluate performance and refine strategy parameters.
-The system models both implied and realized volatility, tracks trades, and performs statistical regressions for signal generation.
+The system models both implied and realized volatility, tracks trades, and performs multi-series cumulative distribution functions for signal generation.

 ---